arisp99/personal-site/content/blog/getting-started/index.md

 ## Themes

 Wowchemy and its templates come with **automatic day (light) and night (dark) mode** built-in.
 Alternatively, visitors can choose their preferred mode - click the moon icon in the top right of the [Demo](https://academic-demo.netlify.com/) to see it in action!
-Day/night mode can also be disabled by the site admin in `params.toml`.
+Day/night mode can also be disabled by the site arisp99 in `params.toml`.

 [Choose a stunning **theme** and **font**](https://wowchemy.com/docs/customization) for your site.
 Themes are fully customizable.